Canary Islands

 Departures

-The route.
+The route

-Three islands, three widely different landscapes, always incredible scenery
+Three islands, three widely different sceneries

-Day by day.
+Day by day

 Day 1: Arrival, 30km +500m